-Solar Development is not one thing
+Solar development is not one thing

 Communities would not apply the same development and land use standards to an industrial facility and a single family home, merely because both are buildings.
-Solar farm/garden development is a completely different land use than rooftop or backyard solar.
-Standards that are appropriate for solar farms may well be wholly inappropriate for rooftop solar, and may unnecessarily restrict or stymie solar development opportunities of homes and business owners.
+Community and large-scale solar development is a completely different land use than rooftop or backyard solar.
+Standards that are appropriate for large-scale solar may well be wholly inappropriate for rooftop solar and may unnecessarily restrict or stymie solar development opportunities of homes and business owners.